Autodesk/sydevs/getting_started/part03.md

 sim.process_remaining_events();
 ```

-...and immediately above it insert the following line.
+...and immediately above it insert the following line and save.

 ```cpp
 sim.top.print_on_event();